1. Make sure your visitors are aware of what to expect.

 2. Provide precise instructions to your home for visitors.

 It’s possible that your street address and a link to a Google map will suffice.
-However, if your property is difficult to find or your visitors are unfamiliar with the area and language, they will require precise instructions.
+However, if your property is difficult to find or your visitors are unfamiliar with the area and also language, they will require precise instructions.

 3. Ascertain that guests are able to enter.